Who can book a first dose

 Bringing people with you

-If possible, please limit bringing additional people with you if they do not have an appointment.
+If possible, please avoid bringing additional people with you if they do not have an appointment.

 If you need someone with you, ask the clinic ahead of time to confirm if this is possible.
 They will not be able to get vaccinated unless they have an appointment too.